{{flagHref}}

 F: Can waterjet cutting handle thick materials?

-Q: Yes, waterjet cutting processes thick materials efficiently without compromising quality.
+Q: Yes, waterjet cutting efficiently processes thick materials without compromising quality.

 About the author